 The library committee of the college meets regularly to discuss matters related to the requirements of students, research scholars and teachers.
 The committee has made suggestions to automate the library and extent the library building to provide more facilities to the users.
 Automation process is over and the extension of the building is in progress which will be completed soon.

 4.2.2 Provide the details of the following:

-- Total area of the Library
+Total area of the Library : Existing: 2388sq. ft.

-- : Existing: 2388sqft.

-- New: 4660 sqft.